eclipse-embed-cdt/web-jekyll/pages/index.md

-  The [**xPack QEMU Arm**](https://xpack.github.io/qemu-arm/) project is a fork of [QEMU](http://wiki.qemu.org/Main_Page) (an open source machine emulator), intended to provide support for Cortex-M emulation in GNU MCU Eclipse.
+  The [**xPack QEMU Arm**](https://xpack.github.io/qemu-arm/) project is a fork of [QEMU](http://wiki.qemu.org/Main_Page) (an open source machine emulator), intended to provide support for Cortex-M emulation in Eclipse Embedded CDT.
   Binaries for Windows, macOS and GNU/Linux are available.

   ![The STM32F4-Discovery 4 LEDs]({{ site.baseurl }}/assets/images/2015/stm32f4-discovery-leds.png)